 When jessoca reaches 200 Chic Points, she will be in the Style Council!

 Yes, I suffer from hypothyroidism.
 I gained 15kgs/33lbs.
 I have now lost more then half of what I gained and I am aiming to lose another 10kgs/22lbs.
-I am on medication for it now and it is stable but it still makes me really sick quite often.posted almost 2 years ago
+I am on medication for it now and it is stable but it still makes me really sick quite often.posted over 2 years ago

 I have hypothyroidism/Hashimotos.
 I was diagnosed when I was nine.
 I remember the first time I knew something was wrong.
 My parents and I were in a car at Martha’s Vineyard, off the coast of Massachusetts, either going to or from the ferry.
 It is the summer and I was freezing.
 The AC was on maybe a little, but I knew I shouldn’t be that cold.
 Also, my hair was always so thin.
 It would always fall out!
 If you think I shed a lot now, you should have seen me when I was 8!
 I take meds now and my hair is thicker and my body temperature is more self-regulated.
 I also have a low metabolism, but my low muscle tone adds to that.
 Even though there are so many complications, I am okay with it.
 I have no problems.
 I get blood drawn for testing to make sure my levels are good every year or so.
 I’ve been taking my meds since I was 9.
 You have no reason to be sad.
 This is something that can be controlled, whether it be with meds, holistically or through diet.
-If you want to talk, feel free to message me.posted almost 2 years ago
+If you want to talk, feel free to message me.posted over 2 years ago